Eagles face GW-Danville in opener

 Tip off at Samuel M. Hawkins-Central Gymnasium is 6 p.m.

-The standalone varsity contest was confirmed and added to FCHS's schedule Thursday morning.
+The standalone varsity contest was confirmed and added to FCHS's schedule Thursday.

 FCHS and Danville are past rivals in the Western Valley and Piedmont districts and were non-district foes prior to their entrances into those leagues.